 or Film.
 Students will also engage with a range of short texts.

 This course is designed for students who enjoy the study of texts, in order to formulate an understanding of how different perspectives of human nature are conveyed.
 They are provided support in developing their critical and creative skills, in order to become confident in expressing ideas about literature.
 Students will study Prose Fiction, Poetry, Drama and /or Film or Non Fiction.

 This course is aimed at students who have a sophisticated understanding of literature and who enjoy critically questioning and reflecting upon the composer’s purpose.
 This course requires students to independently research literary theory and how these philosophical underpinnings influence the ideas and narrative framework of a piece of literature.
 It demands students to embrace learning opportunities which are challenging.

 This course is focused around students producing a Major Work.
 It is designed for students who are independent learners and who have an interest in a particular topic that they would like to pursue.
 The Major Work can be either creative or critical and must be validated through extensive investigation, which assists in developing this task.

 This course is offered to students who have received five years or less of education instruction in English.
 The course is designed to allow students to experience English through a variety of texts and develop greater confidence in critical and creative writing.
-Students complete an Area of Study which requires them to study a range of texts focused on the concept of Discovery.
+Students complete four Modules which require them to study and respond to a range of texts.
 Students are provided with support to develop their writing, listening, speaking and reading skills.